Full job description

 Required Qualifications

-- Academic Standing: Exclusively open to university students currently in their transitional (non-graduating) years at Public, National (Ahlia), or Private universities.
+- Academic Standing: Exclusively open to active undergraduate university students who are currently enrolled strictly in their 3rd or 4th academic year.

 Recru Eg Golden Advice for the Interview